kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 (e) include the ability to acknowledge and dismiss the confirmation above.
 Once acknowledged or dismissed, there should be no need to re-communicate the information to the User.

-7.2  If the amount of the Spend Transaction is equal to 1 KIN then the Transaction may be initiated by a single tap by the User (such as the User tapping 'like' or a 'heart', or tapping 'ok').
+7.2  If the amount of the Spend Transaction is less than or equal to 100 KIN then the Transaction may be initiated by a single tap by the User (such as the User tapping 'like' or a 'heart', or tapping 'ok') provided that you have firstly informed the User the cost of undertaking the relevant action that initiates the Spend Transaction (e.g. by a tutorial, button confirmation or notification).

-7.3  If the amount of the Spend Transaction is greater than 1 KIN, then:
+7.3  If the amount of the Spend Transaction is greater than 100 KIN, then:

 (a) the amount of KIN must be clearly stated on or near the action/button that will initiate the Spend Transaction;